simonswartout/HistoCoinProjectOfficial/node/README.md

 - `--interval 60` waits N seconds between loops (default 30).
 - `--dry-run` prints payloads instead of POSTing.
 - `--fetch-remote-sources` pulls `GET /sources` from the master instead of reading JSON.
+- `--target-url https://...` scrapes one URL and adds it to the global index.
+- `--random-global` selects a random record from the global index.
+- `--global-index /path/to/global.json` lets you relocate the registry.

 ## Packaged Download